pixiiidust/TeloMeshV2/setup_guide.md

 This will launch the TeloMesh User Flow Intelligence Dashboard with the following features:
 - Dataset selection dropdown
 - Friction Analysis table with export to CSV
-- User Flow Analysis with flow summaries
+- Flow Analysis with two views:
+  - Flow Sequences tab for analyzing multi-step user journey sessions with chokepoints
+  - Transition Pairs tab for analyzing common page-to-page transitions across sessions
 - User Journey Graph with interactive visualization
-- UX Recommendations based on network analysis
+- Advanced Metrics with UX recommendations based on network analysis
 - Dark theme optimized for data visualization

 ### Running Individual Stages